-Officers, for example company directors, have a duty to exercise due diligence to ensure the PCBU complies with the WHS Act and WHS Regulation.
+Officers, for example company directors, have a duty to exercise due diligence to ensure the PCBU complies with the WHS Act and WHS Regulations.
 This includes taking reasonable steps to ensure that the PCBU has and uses appropriate resources and processes to eliminate or minimise risks that arise from working with engineered stone; namely exposure to silica dust.
-More information on who is an officer and their duties is in the Interpretive Guideline: The health and safety duty of an officer under section 27 on Safe Work Australia's website.
+More information on who is an officer and their duties is in the Safe Work Australia Interpretive Guideline: The health and safety duty of an officer under section 27.